NJOI Trujillo in press

 With a new free trade agreement between Canada and the Central American country, and a cruise ship terminal set to open on the beach in December, the Edmonton couple invested in the promising snowbird escape.

-The Tulecks bought a lot and plan to build a 1,700-square-foot home at a new master-planned resort called Njoi Trujillo Beach Residences.
+The Tulecks bought a lot and real estate plan to build a 1,700-square-foot home at a new master-planned resort called Njoi Trujillo Beach Residences.

 "It just made too much sense to us not to invest," says Allen, who works in the construction department for Macs' convenient stores.